jbehley/point_labeler/README.md

-# point cloud annotator (PCA)
+# Point Cloud Labeling Tool

- Tool for labeling of single point clouds or a stream of point clouds.
+ Tool for labeling of a single point clouds or a stream of point clouds.

  Given the poses of a KITTI point cloud dataset, we load tiles of overlapping point clouds.
 Thus, multiple point clouds are labeled at once in a certain area.

 ## Features
  - Support for KITTI Vision Benchmark Point Clouds.
  - Human-readable label description files in xml allow to define label names, ids, and colors.
  - Modern OpenGL shaders for rendering of even millions of points.
- - Tools for labeling of individual points, areas, and filling segments.
+ - Tools for labeling of individual points and polygons.
  - Filtering of labels makes it easy to label even complicated structures with ease.

 ## Dependencies

 * catkin